PaulskPt/ESP32S3_ESP-NOW/README.md

 ## Software
-The software consists of two parts:
+The software consists of two ESP-NOW parts and one utility sketch:

   a) for the master device [here](https://github.com/PaulskPt/ESP32S3_ESP-NOW/tree/main/src/master);